grammyjs/website/site/docs/plugins/inline-queries.md

 When the user presses the button, a `/start` command message will be sent to your bot.
 The start parameter will be available via [deep linking](../guide/commands.md#deep-linking-support).
+In other words, using the above code snippet, `ctx.match` will have the value `"login"` in your command handler.

 If you then send an [inline keyboard](./keyboard.md#building-a-custom-keyboard) with a `switchInline` button, the user will be returned to the chat where they pressed the inline query results button initially.